Making a building smart means using automation to collect data, control processes and manage the usage of a facility and its assets.

-In the energy management space, lighting and HVAC integration are the two most common systems integrated in a smart building strategy in order to reduce the energy footprint, but the IoT industry has opened the door to more sensors for added intelligence.
+In the energy management space, lighting and HVAC integration are the two most common systems integrated into a smart building strategy in order to reduce the energy footprint, but the IoT industry has opened the door to more sensors for added intelligence.

-A retail store’s top priority may be automating the HVAC to to pre-cool or pre-heat the store before it opens to maximize energy savings.
+A retail store’s top priority may be automating the HVAC to pre-cool or pre-heat the store before it opens to maximize energy savings.
 Regardless of the need, incorporating any of the above technologies and being able to tie them together into one ecosystem provides the best smart building program.

 IoT Technology and Smart Buildings: The Next Five Years

-The latest IoT devices use wireless protocols such as Zigbee, Z-Wave, Enocean, WiFi and Bluetooth.
-With this in mind, it is important to have a web appliance that will be able to communicate to multiple technologies and have the ability to be expanded to accommodate new standards as they emerge.
+The latest IoT devices use wireless protocols such as Zigbee, Z-Wave, Enocean, WiFi, and Bluetooth.
+With this in mind, it is important to have a web appliance that will be able to communicate with multiple technologies and have the ability to be expanded to accommodate new standards as they emerge.

 In addition to anticipating the newest IoT offerings, companies must also anticipate working with customers who need to tie legacy systems, such as Modbus and BACnet, into their smart building technology.